PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 }
 ```

 Send the constructed request body to the corresponding HTTP inference endpoint of the service.
-By default, the service listens on HTTP port 8000, and the inference request URL follows the format:http://{hostname}:8000/v2/models/{endpoint name}/infer'.
+By default, the service listens on HTTP port `8000`, and the inference request URL follows the format `http://{hostname}:8000/v2/models/{endpoint name}/infer'`.

 Using the general OCR pipeline as an example, the following is a `curl` command to send the request: